lewishowles/components/src/components/content/floating-details/floating-details.md

 - type: `string`
 - default: `start`

 The preferred panel alignment: `start` aligns the panel's leading edge with the trigger's, `end` aligns the trailing edges.
 The panel flips to the opposite side if it would clip the viewport edge.
+This prop does not affect placement or visibility in the narrow sheet presentation.

 ### `placement`

 - type: `string`
 - default: `below`

 The preferred panel placement: `below` opens beneath the trigger, `above` opens above it.
 The panel flips to the opposite side if it would clip the viewport edge.
+This prop does not affect placement or visibility in the narrow sheet presentation.

 ### `summaryClasses`